-In consultation with the team, the RSE staff are accepting significantly reduced hours while there are no workshop excursions running but retaining momentum and enthusiasm to support schools and the community with ‘RYDA 5.0 at a Social Distance’.
+In consultation with the team, the RSE staff are accepting significantly reduced hours while retaining momentum and enthusiasm to support schools and the community with a variety of learning options.

-- We’ve been creating extra distance lesson ideas, boredom busters, Kahoot! quizzes and homeroom challenges that we’re sending to our schools.
-These short activities help students stay connected, while learning a little more about road safety and building resilience and life skills in these uncertain times.
+- We created extra distance lesson ideas, boredom busters, Kahoot! quizzes and homeroom challenges that we sent to our schools.
+These short activities helped students stay connected, while learning a little more about road safety and building resilience and life skills in these uncertain times.

-- We are getting in touch with schools and sending resources that they can forward to their parent network to support them as they take a bigger role in their child’s learning.
-Many will be finding more time for driving lessons (where government guidelines permit) and many will find themselves feeling stressed and under extra pressure on the roads.
-We’ve designed a tool that, through a school’s partnership with RYDA will help them, help their community of parents, carers and whānau.
+- We’ve been getting in touch with schools and sending resources that they could forward to their parent network to support them as they take a bigger role in their child’s learning.
+Many have been finding more time for driving lessons (where government guidelines permit) and many have found themselves feeling stressed and under extra pressure on the roads.
+We designed a tool that, through a school’s partnership with RYDA helps them, help their community of parents, carers and whānau.

 - We are following all Government guidelines and advice (differing by jurisdiction) as to large gatherings and excursions.
 We have, and will continue to postpone RYDA workshops in consultation with venues and schools where guidelines are in place.

 - We’re continuing to be active on our social media platforms – bringing our community critical road safety messages and strategies.